Restaurant Rockstars Episode 316

 This guy does it all!

-Watch or Listen to this episode and then go out there and Rock YOUR Restaurant!
+Watch or Listen to this episode, go out there and Rock YOUR Restaurant and TAKE ACTION!

 What inspired me to create a nonprofit with my best friend during COVID, where we partnered with food banks, and basically just went out ourselves and fed fed the homeless people because we wanted to just be the feet on the ground actually handing them food to try to make direct change during the pandemic.